RyanCCollins/Meme-Me/README.md

 - Edit a saved Meme
 - Delete saved Memes

-See the extra credit features and what I intend to add next below.
+See the extra credit features and what I intend to add next at the end of this article.

 ####Technologies and best practices used
 Some of the more notable technologies and best practices I used in this app are listed below.
 I also wrote about some of these subjects in [my blog](http://TechRapport.com/blog/) in the Swift development section.